djthorpe/go-dom/README.md

 ### Bootstrap Quick Start

-Build and run the Bootstrap demo:
+Build and run the Bootstrap demo, which demonstrates all the components which can be created using the `pkg/bs5` package:

 ```bash
 ./build/wasmserver serve --watch ./cmd/wasm/bootstrap-app --bs-5